-Whether you’re considering a career in healthcare administration, looking to change careers to healthcare administration, or building on an existing degree in healthcare administration, the University of Providence can help shape your future career prospects in one of healthcare’s fastest-growing careers.
+Healthcare Administration programs at the University of Providence offer more than just an education.
+Whether you’re considering a new career in healthcare administration, looking to change careers to healthcare administration, or building onto an existing degree in healthcare administration, the University of Providence can help shape your future career prospects in one of healthcare’s fastest-growing careers.

-The University of Providence’s healthcare administration programs offers degrees at the associate (ASHA), bachelor’s (BSHA), and master’s levels (MHA).
-Our degree programs provide students with varying levels of education – helping them to start a healthcare administration career, transfer into a healthcare administration career, or build upon an existing healthcare administration career.
+The University of Providence’s healthcare administration programs offer degrees at the associate (ASHA), bachelor (BSHA), and master levels (MHA).
+Our degree programs provide students with varying levels of education – helping them to start, transfer, or build upon an existing healthcare administration career.

 Our industry-experienced faculty teach students core competencies in the fundamentals of healthcare administration, health systems leadership, and ethical management styles.
-Graduates of our programs enter the workforce with a strong foundation in understanding how health systems operate.
+Graduates of our healthcare administration programs enter the workforce with a strong understanding of how health systems operate and how to apply leading skills to whichever position you end up in healthcare administration.

 Associate of Science in Healthcare Administration

-To be successful in a healthcare administration role, you must have a firm grasp of health system operations.
-As a healthcare administrator, you must work across many disciplines and engage with various healthcare professionals.
+To be successful in a healthcare administration career, you must have a firm grasp of health system operations.
+As a healthcare administrator, you will work across many disciplines, engaging with various healthcare professionals.
 To be accurate in your job, you must understand the who, what, when, where, why, and how of the healthcare system.
-This is where an associate’s level education comes in.
+This is where an associate-level education comes in.

 Why Does An Associate Degree Matter?

-With an associate’s degree in healthcare administration, you will be prepared to perform various administrative tasks where you work.
-Our associate’s degree will help set a strong foundation of industry knowledge – providing you with a dynamic understanding of the U.S. healthcare system.
+With an associate degree in healthcare administration, you will be prepared to perform various administrative tasks in your healthcare administration career.
+Our associate degree will help set a strong foundation of industry knowledge – providing you with a dynamic understanding of the U.S. healthcare system.
 In addition, you’ll learn tangible skills in health informatics, finances, communication, and technology management.
-An associate’s degree also sets a path for future leadership by teaching the value of sociocultural awareness when interacting with patients, families, and the workforce.
+An associate degree also sets a path for future leadership by teaching the value of sociocultural awareness when interacting with patients, families, and the workforce – valuable skills for those seeking a healthcare administration career.

 What Skills Will I Learn?

-Our associate’s degree will prepare you to meet the growing needs of healthcare administrators.
-You can expect to graduate from our program with solid industry knowledge, foundational skills in healthcare leadership, critical thinking and problem-solving skills, relationship management for employees and patients, enhanced ethical judgment, and foundational communication skills.
-These in-demand skills will help to establish you in your burgeoning career.
+Our associate degree will prepare you to meet the growing needs of healthcare administrators.
+You can expect to graduate from our program with foundational skills and understanding in healthcare leadership, critical thinking and problem-solving skills, relationship management for employees and patients, enhanced ethical judgment, and foundational communication skills.
+These skills will set the groundwork for an entry-level healthcare administration career, while also preparing students for more advanced positions in the future.

 Will I Be Able To Compete In The Job Market?

-Since jobs in healthcare administration are growing at such a rapid rate, an associate’s degree helps you enter the workforce faster.
-An associate’s degree is a perfect step toward exploring the healthcare field or building work experience as you prepare to continue your education with a bachelor’s or master’s degree.
-After graduating from our program, you could find employment in office finance or medical accounting, medical records or health information technology, health informatics, cardiovascular technician, healthcare customer support, and more.
+Since healthcare administration careers are growing at such a rapid rate, an associate’s degree will help you enter the workforce faster and begin building real-world skills you can apply to future career positions.
+An associate degree is a perfect step toward exploring the healthcare field or building work experience as you prepare to continue your education with a bachelor or master degree.
+After graduating from our program, you could find employment in office administration, medical informatics, medical coding, healthcare customer support, and more.

 Bachelor of Science in Healthcare Administration